Efrén Echeverría: Career

 Echeverria understood that music alone could not be his sole source of subsistence, and was employed as a forestry worker.
 Echeverria was working in the area of Curuguaty by the year 1950.
 By 1960, he settled in the city of Asunción, capital of Paraguay.

 In the 1970s, he was a participant in the emerging music festivals and television.
 At that time, he began to arouse interest in the Asunción for his original compositions and his unique playing style.

 Near the truck that Echeverria adopted as the first refuge in Asunción, lived the musician Ramon Vargas Colman, who by then was temporarily separated from his musical partner Andres Saldivar Basin.
 Echeverria became part of the group of Vargas Colmán with bandleader Edmundo Ros and others.
 In parallel, he presented a radio program on Radio Ñandutí.
 Some time later, he accompanied the musician Severo Nunez Benitez and his group "Los Jilgeros" who made radio programs for Radio Paraguay, Chaco Boreal Station and the National Radio.
 The group toured in Argentina and Brazil.

 It was at the Pettengil family home, in the city of Itaguaí, where he met the musician and composer Eladio Martinez "El Grande", with whom he would tour at festivals and make television appearances.

-Camba'í has worked other jobs to support his family.
-For several years he was a doorman for the Ministry of Health and also worked as a night security guard at a television company.